This is part of a series: Define Life

 - Von Neumann probes

 Self-sustaining, replicating starships that would spread through all of space.
-They would probably be used for 4 main purposes:
+They would probably be used for four main purposes:

 - Building and maintaining rest stops

-- I prefer to define life by function, not implementation.
+- I prefer to define life by its function, not the details of one implementation.
 That is, instead of saying that all life has DNA, I prefer to say that it stores all the info needed to run itself, and possibly also all the info needed to reproduce.
 This is partly due to my first bias, and partly because it makes more sense to me.

 Remember the question that I’m trying to answer: